Klaus Larres can be reached by email: "firstname.lastname@example.org"

 he has 3 main research fields & is widely published in all these areas:

-- 1. relations (political and economic) among the U.S.-China-Europe/Germany & western policy toward China
+- 1. relations (political, economic, security) among the U.S.-China-Europe/ Germany & western policy toward China

 - 2. transatlantic relations & U.S., British, German foreign policy & EU politics